mayankchourasia/Mushroom-Detection-/README.md

 # Mushroom-Detection-

-In the data set we train the machine
+In the data set we are using two algorithms.
+Logistic and KNN